outscale/terraform-provider-outscale/website/docs/r/nic.html.markdown

 * `subnet_id` - The ID of the subnet
 * `description` - (Optional) A description of the network interface.
-* `private_ip_adress` - (Optional) The private IP address of the network interface.\
+* `private_ip_adress` - (Optional) The private IP address of the network interface.
-\- This IP address must be in the CIDR of the subnet you specify with the SubnetId attribute. \
+    This IP address must be in the CIDR of the subnet you specify with the SubnetId attribute.
-\- If you do not specify a private IP address, Outscale selects one in the CIDR of the subnet.
+    If you do not specify a private IP address, Outscale selects one in the CIDR of the subnet.
 * `security_group_id.N` - One or more security group IDs for the network interface.

 ## Attributes